NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - First hit launches
   - Damaged increased from 8,10 > 12,14
 - 2B(A) changed to be 6A(A)
-- 6A
-  - Hits twice
-  - Damage is distributed between the two hits
-  - Can hold 8 during startup to do flip
 - 6B(B)
   - Damage increase from 12 to 15
   - Recovery reduced by 9 frames